 Our trip to Reno with the Liangs in 1995 was a lot of fun.
 But things were very different this time.
 The place looked old and reminded me of a ghost town.
 There were few attractions besides casinos and a handful of shops.
 The fact that I'm not old enough to gamble didn't help the issue.

-The hotel wasn't all that bad, except there weren't any good movies on TV.
-But what sucked more was that I didn't have my laptop or Game Boy with me.
-I left them at home because Mom thought I was kind of silly for bringing my computer on our trip to Tahoe in December.
+The other thing is that I didn't have my laptop or Game Boy with me.
+I left them at home because Mom thought I was silly for bringing my computer on our trip to Tahoe in December.
 Lesson learned: it's better to have something and not need it than to need something and not have it - my laptop in this case.

-The original plan was to head directly home after checking out in the morning.
-Dad still wanted to make the most out of our trip, so he decided to take a detour to Lake Tahoe.
-Our options were somewhat limited because the weather was too stormy for skiing and most of the stores were closed for the holiday season, but we still found a few things to do.
-Like in the case of our last vacation, my parents and I again visited Donner Lake.
-There was more ice on the lake this time, and it was especially fun to break through it with a hammer.
+The plan was to head directly home after checking out of the hotel.
+However, Dad wanted to make the most out of our trip and decided to take a detour to Lake Tahoe.
+Our options were limited because the weather was too cold for skiing and most of the stores were closed, but we got to visit Donner Lake again.
+It was quite satisfying to smash through the ice with the hammer.

-Sometime during our drive home, I spotted a giant snowball on an embankment along the Truckee River.
-I figured this was the remains of a snowman.
-Dad and I then decided to push it into the river for fun.
-The snowball smashed right through the ice and made a gigantic splash as it smashed through the ice.
-This was definitely the highlight of the trip.
-Other than that, none of us spent much time outside because of the freezing weather.
+I later spotted a large snowball on the Truckee River, likely the remains of a snowman.
+Dad and I then decided to push it into the river for shits and giggles.
+The snowball rolled down the bank and made a gigantic splash as it smashed through the ice.
+This was definitely the highlight of the trip, although the rest of the day was uneventful because it was freezing outside.